grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -distributor.extra-query-delay
 [extra_queue_delay: <duration> | default = 0s]

-# The sharding strategy to use.
-Supported values are: default, shuffle-sharding.
-# CLI flag: -distributor.sharding-strategy
-[sharding_strategy: <string> | default = "default"]

 # Try writing to an additional ingester in the presence of an ingester not in
 # the ACTIVE state.
 It is useful to disable this along with
 # -ingester.unregister-on-shutdown=false in order to not spread samples to extra